chrisjan-work/what-movie-next/README.md

 Running tests
 -------------

-The way the Cucumber plugin works, the cucumber tests are exclusive with the junit instrumentation tests.
-As a work around, there are two flavors: Cucumber and Junit.
-The instrumentation tests need to run on a specific flavor depending on which set of tests to run.
+The Cucumber plugin cannot run the Cucumber tests alongside the JUnit instrumentation tests.
+As a workaround, there are two distinct flavors: Cucumber and JUnit.
+The instrumentation tests must be executed on a particular flavor based on the set of tests you intend to run.